 "Brilliant, 10 out of 10, wouldn't change a thing"

 "Sorba the Great, Best comedy impro teacher!"

-The first, second and third Wednesday of each month at 7.00 pm sees a self-contained impro class of equal use to Short Form and Long Form enthusiasts.
+This is a self-contained impro class of equal use to Short Form and Long Form enthusiasts.
 You are expected to know the basics.

 Hosted by Luke Sorba or a special guest tutor.